 Waza Waza Everywhere

 In our respective martial arts systems, we learn many waza 技 (techniques).
-Some ryu-ha (systems) have a handful, while others have hundreds.
+Some ryū-ha (systems) have a handful, while others have hundreds.
 Can a system with a say sixty techniques be triumphant over a school that taught say 6 or 8?
 I am not sure what the majority of people think, however, I’ve met a lot of people that equate the numerous ways to use a sword or move your fists about, to be equal to the styles chances of success.
-There are others that feel deeply rooted basics and fundamentals can overcome, with its simplicity, more complicated techniques.
+Others feel deeply rooted fundamentals can overcome, with its simplicity, more complicated techniques.
 So what is better?
-The number of techniques or the quality of the techniques?
+The number of waza or the quality of the techniques?

 We are in danger more, and more of falling victim to this mentality; that more is more, and more of something is good.
 Additional techniques, please!
-More systems.
+More systems, please!
 Let me learn this and that and this and that.
-There are people that collect budo.
+Some people collect budo waza.
 I've met quite a few.
 And I do mean collect.
 Is it wrong and foolish?
 Perhaps it is.
-One thing can be guaranteed; you will not be able to learn anything deeply spreading yourself across too many things at once.
+One thing can be guaranteed; you will not be able to learn anything profoundly by spreading yourself across too many things at once.
 You certainly can branch out and learn different systems, but the caveat is that you need to do it with the right mind and timing.
 Otherwise, you're just stuffing puzzle pieces into your pockets, and later you won't remember which goes where.
 The parts to the waterfall will get mixed up with the night sky.
 You will not be able to keep the motifs separate.

 There’s a natural desire from day one of learning to want the next step.
 "Ok, what next, Sensei? ", "Ok, then what?"
 "And after that?"